Scope and Contents

 Conditions Governing Access

 This collection is open for research.
 The finding aid includes links to stream most interviews online via Oral History of American Music's (OHAM) AV access system, Aviary.
-Yale users can connect to the Yale VPN to stream these interviews without restriction.
+Yale users can login to Aviary using their Yale University ID, to stream these interviews without restriction.
 Other users are able to request access to interviews directly through Aviary.
 For access instructions, and to request transcripts of an interview, see OHAM's website.
+This finding aid also includes links to Table of Contents for most interviews.

 Some interviews may be restricted.
 Access to these restricted interviews may only be granted to a patron who has first obtained direct permission from the interviewee or their estate.